mayalaran-h/startAnyScene/README.md

 # startAnyScene

 This mod adds a new icon, named X FILE, to HC's computer.
-Clicking on it allows the player to browse and play any main questline scene or character quest scene without having to unlock it first.
+Clicking on it allows the player to browse and play any main questline scene or character quest scene without having to unlock it first. <br />
 ![Demonstration image showing the desktop of HC's computer with the new X FILE icon.](https://raw.githubusercontent.com/mayalaran-h/startAnyScene/refs/heads/main/demo-image.PNG)

 ## Requirements